iotaledger/integration-services/README.md

-# work in progress and will evolve as IOTA core tools develop and ENSURESEC project requirements update
+# Work in progress and will evolve as IOTA core tools develop and ENSURESEC project requirements update

 # Setup the E-Commerce Tools